 - And more...

-Our friendly staff is happy to come to you!
+Our friendly staff are happy to help!
 We can provide information on the products, answer any questions you may have and open the accounts for your employees.

 *Annual Percentage Yield.
 All Dividends are based on the Average Daily Balance and are paid monthly.
 All rates are variable and subject to change without notice.
 Penalty for early withdrawal applies to Certificates of Deposit.
 Deposits are fully insured up to $500,000; to at least $250,000 by the NCUA and $250,000 by Excess Share Insurance.
 IRA deposits are fully insured up to $500,000; $250,000 by the NCUA and $250,000 by Excess Share Insurance.Maintenance or activity fees could reduce the earnings on the account.